Stowe Nine Churches

 Stowe Nine Churches, also written as Stowe IX Churches, is a civil parish incorporating the settlements of Church Stowe and Upper Stowe in the West Northamptonshire district, in the ceremonial county of Northamptonshire, England.
 The population of the parish at the 2011 census was 259.

 Name

-'Stowe' is a common English place-name, hence this was distinguished from others of the same name by the addition of the descriptor 'Nine Churches'.
+'Stowe' is a common English place-name.This was distinguished from others of the same name by the addition of the descriptor 'Nine Churches'.
 In former times the lord of the manor had within his gift the appointment of the rectors of nine different churches.

 According to legend, the name derives from an incident involving St Michael's Church in Church Stowe.
 The site of the church was reputedly chosen by a supernatural spirit, who moved the building materials to a different location overnight for nine consecutive nights, so the builders eventually built the church in that location.

 Geography

 From 1974 to 2021 it was in Daventry district, it is often referred to as Stowe IX Churches.

 Population from 2001 census is 248.